aws-solutions/instance-scheduler-on-aws/README.md

 s3://mybucket-us-west-1/aws-instance-scheduler/v1.5.0/f779f5b7643ba70e9a5e25c8898f4e4e8e54ca15b150eee1dd25c2c636b188b8.zip
 ```

-*Note: The scheduler-cli is optional does not need to be published to the global bucket for deploy to work.*
+*Note: The scheduler-cli is optional and does not need to be published to the global bucket for deploy to work.*